hugapi/hug/README.md

 **Directives** functions that get executed with the request / response data based on being requested as an argument in your api_function.
+These apply as input parameters only, and can not be applied currently as output formats or transformations.

 ```py
 @hug.get()